RishabhMewada/MODULE-IHSC/README.md

 # MODULE-IHSC
-A thermal imaging module consisting of XIAO RP2040 &amp; WAVESHARE MLX90640 for thermal camera and XIAO for the onboard processing which supports usb type c streaming and usb screen sharing extension via an 4 pin I2C extension
+A thermal imaging module consisting of XIAO RP2040 &amp; MLX90640 for thermal camera and XIAO for the onboard processing which supports usb type c streaming and usb screen sharing extension via an 4 pin I2C extension

  <p align="center">